 Email a recent picture of yourself to Chris Nelson at firstname.lastname@example.org.

-Final balance is due by June 21, 2019.
-In order to pay a balance, simply use our Register Now link.
-You will need to complete steps 1 & 2 again and then select the “Pay Balance” option to manually enter your balance payment.
-You may also use this method when purchasing journals and banquet tickets.
+Final balance is due by June 19, 2020.
+In order to pay a balance, simply use our Register for Camp link and select the "Pay Balance" option.

 "Acting Uncut was the best camp experience of my life!
 To be surrounded by lovers of Christ while mastering dance, song, and acting was truly life-changing.
 It gave me a deeper appreciation for theatre and gave me hands-on experience that I will carry with me the rest of my life."